MisterMeme95/DMI_Forge/cJSON/tests/unity/docs/ThrowTheSwitchCodingStandard.md

 we aim for writing C code that is standards compliant (often C89... that seems to be a sweet spot that is almost always compatible).
 But it also means these tools are tolerant of things that aren't common.
 Some that aren't even compliant.
-There are configuration options to override the size of standard types.
+There are configuration options to override the current_capacity of standard types.
 There are configuration options to force Unity to not use certain standard library functions.
 A lot of Unity is configurable and we have worked hard to make it not TOO ugly in the process.